kiboschool/course-c4s-writing/src/communicating-for-success.md

 ---
 ## Introduction

 [Insert a welcome video from the instructor.
-The video shoudl include:
+The video should include:
 - Why this course matters
 - Preview of assignments (midterm and final project)
 - Brief tour of the course site